 Year Joined MKLM: 1983

-Population 1 Served: people affected by HIV/ and vulnerable children
+Population Served: People affected by HIV/ and vulnerable children

-Description: help people living with HIV learn how to manage their health.
-Joanne’s support-group meetings offer a time to sing, share stories and encourage one another.
+Description: Help people living with HIV learn how to manage their health.
+Joanne’s support-group meetings offer a time to share information, sing, share stories and encourage one another.

 That adults and children living with HIV/AIDS, orphans and vulnerable children may have healthy and productive lives.

 Joanne feels blessed to be serving as the Director of Uzima Centre.
 Uzima is a Swahili word that means wholeness, wellness or fullness of life.
 By offering hope, healthcare and education, lives are being transformed.

 Through education and counseling at Uzima Centre, people living with HIV learn how to manage their health.
 Joanne’s support-group meetings offer a time to sing, share stories and encourage one another.
 For women who are HIV positive, the challenges are many, as they fear what they might pass onto their children, and the Centre has a special program which assists over 80 children who have been HIV positive since birth.
 Twenty have now reached their teens and many are attending secondary school.
 It is exciting to see these wonderful young people fulfill their dreams.